Waag, Amsterdam: 19th and 20th centuries

 On 20 September 1991, local residents and preservationists opened the disused building to the press and the public.
 A general sense of dismay, which also resounded in the city council, led to the appointment of a commission of experts, which proposed to have the building restored under the guidance of an architect with expert knowledge of medieval construction and foundation.
 Walter Kramer was appointed to lead the restoration.

-During restoration, the cellars (which had been filled in) were reopened, a wooden awning was added to the eastern facade.
-The paving around the building was changed so that de Waag again became the centre point on Nieuwmarkt square.
+During restoration, the cellars (which had been filled in) were reopened, and a wooden awning was added to the eastern facade.
+The paving around the building was changed so that de Waag again became the central point on Nieuwmarkt square.

 21st century

 Following the restoration, the building was rented out.
 Waag Society, a foundation that aims to foster experimentation with new technologies, art and culture, is housed on the upper floors.
 The ground floor is now Restaurant-Café In de Waag.

 The building is slowly sinking due to the porous soil and the cement that was used for the restoration.
 In July 2009 it was falsely reported in the media that one of the towers was about to collapse.
 However, the foundation will need to be improved or replaced in order to remedy the situation.
 In February 2011, a frame was built around the tower to support it and prevent it from collapsing.